mbickers/tallybook/README.md

 ## Technical Details
 Tallybook is written with Swift and SwiftUI, although there are a few custom views wrapping UIKit classes.
 I've learned a lot since starting the project, and there are definitely some things I'd do differently now-but I'm still really proud of how Tallybook has turned out!

-## Todo
-- Put on App Store (currently not allowed to use my developer account because I'm working at Apple).
-- CSV export
-- iCloud sync